Quick answer

 What nutrients does Rice provide for babies?

-Rice provides nutrients like fibre, carbohydrates that support babies' growth and development.
+Rice provides nutrients like fibre, iron, carbohydrates that support babies' growth and development.

 How long can I store Rice for babies?